 Create a bat haven

 Bats are a sign of a green and healthy environment, so creating a garden that's good for bats will also be good for people.
 These small, fascinating creatures often live in close proximity to us, using our gardens as an important source of food, water and shelter.
 As their natural habitats become more scarce, our gardens are playing a more important role in securing a future for bats.
 Bat numbers in the UK have declined dramatically over the last century.
 To encourage bats in your garden:

 - plant night-scented flowers

 - let your garden go a little wild

 - create linear features such as hedgerows and treelines

 By monitoring bats we can discover factors that are important for their survival.
 Take part in the National Bat Monitoring Programme by observing these fascinating mammals in your local area.

 Encourage Swifts into your garden

-Visit our swift pages for lots more information.
+Visit our Save our amazing swifts project for more information.